Chris Lines

-Lines turned professional at Bristol Rovers, and made his first team debut in January 2006.
-He played in the 2007 Football League Trophy final defeat and was an unused substitute in the League Two play-off final victory, before becoming a first team regular from the 2007–08 season.
-He was sold on to Sheffield Wednesday for £50,000 in August 2011, and was a key first team player as the "Owls" won promotion to the Championship at the end of the 2011–12 campaign.
-However, he lost his first team place the following season, and was loaned out to Milton Keynes Dons in January 2013.
+Lines turned professional at Bristol Rovers and made his first-team debut in January 2006.
+He played in the 2007 Football League Trophy final defeat.
+He was an unused substitute in the League Two play-off final victory before becoming a first team regular from the 2007–08 season.
+He was sold on to Sheffield Wednesday for £50,000 in August 2011 and was a key first-team player as the "Owls" won promotion to the Championship at the end of the 2011–12 campaign.
+However, he lost his first-team place the following season and was loaned out to Milton Keynes Dons in January 2013.

 He signed with Port Vale in July 2013.
-A key first team player in the 2013–14 season, he lost his first team place and returned to Bristol Rovers on loan in March 2015, helping Rovers to win promotion out of the Conference Premier via the play-offs before rejoining Rovers on a permanent basis in the summer.
-He helped Rovers to achieve a second successive promotion in the 2015–16 campaign and left the club, in May 2019, for the second time then he joined Northampton Town.
-He helped Northampton to win promotion out of League Two via the play-offs in 2020 and then moved on to Stevenage for a 18-month stay in January 2021.
-He dropped into non-League football to play for Bath City in June 2022.
+A key first-team player in the 2013–14 season, he lost his first-team place.
+He returned to Bristol Rovers on loan in March 2015, helping Rovers to win promotion out of the Conference Premier via the play-offs before rejoining Rovers permanently in the summer.
+He helped Rovers to achieve a second successive promotion in the 2015–16 campaign and left the club in May 2019 for the second time; then he joined Northampton Town.
+He helped Northampton to win promotion out of League Two via the play-offs in 2020 and then moved on to Stevenage for an 18-month stay in January 2021.
+He dropped into non-League football to play for Bath City in June 2022 and left the club in 2024 following a spell on loan at Yate Town.
+He joined Roman Glass St George in July 2024 and moved on to Corsham Town 11 months later.
+He became player-manager at Corsham in October 2025.